WW2 ARP / Civil Defence Greatcoats & Overcoats

 Civil Defence ARP Pattern Number 69, 69A For Men & 70 Greatcoat For Women

-Greatcoats (overcoat was also used) were issued to Civil Defence personnel - men's were ARP Pattern 69 & 69A (austerity) and women's ARP Pattern 70.
-It was made from thick dark blue or black wool.
-The cut was similar to the army greatcoat with wide lapels it featured two rows of four buttons to the front (either ARP or CD metal buttons can be found).
+The cut was similar to the army greatcoat with wide lapels and two rows of four buttons to the front (either ARP or CD metal buttons can be found).
 The coat could be fastened up to the neck.
 On the inside of the collar were two small buttons; these allow for the throat tab to be attached, this being held on the inside left of the greatcoat also by two buttons.

 Epaulettes on the shoulders were fastened with smaller-sized metal CD or ARP buttons.
 The rear of the greatcoat featured a stitched cross belt on the men's greatcoat that could not be adjusted; the cross bar was omitted from the female greatcoat.
 The rear vent had either two exposed metal buttons or two concealed plastic buttons (design was dependent on manufacturer).
 There were two flapped pockets but no internal pockets.